alexey-ernest/awesome-logger/README.md

 11. When Administrator creates new subscription or modify existing through `Web UI`, `Subscriptions API` detects those changes and emits special kind of *Update Subscription* event to `Service Bus`.
 12. `Monitor Service` receives *Update Subscription* event and restarts itself by retrieving new configuration from `Subscriptions API`.

+Using Service Bus as a communication channel makes the system robust and fault-tolerant.
+If one of the services fails, no messages will be lost and after recovering subscribers will receive all unprocessed messages.

 ## Components
 The system consists of several services and website.
 All components are loosely coupled and can be deployed and upgraded independently.